-The Fempowered Book Club - Autumn reads
+The Fempowered Book Club - recommended reads

 Everyone who menstruates should read this book.
 This little book is a carefully put together manual on bleeding, menstruation and womb or hormone-related problems.
 By the end of the book, you’ll understand the cycles of menstruation and how you can work with your ‘inner-seasons’ to be riding the crimson waves with style!
 We especially like the hormone balancing trick of ‘seed cycling’ - eating two tablespoons of each flax and pumpkin seeds in the first two weeks of your cycle, and two tablespoons of sesame and sunflower seeds in the second half to balance your hormones.
 Except more simple, practical ways to go with your own flow!